BEST Magic Shows Phoenix Arizona 2019

 This Austrian duo wowed American audiences in 2016 on America's Got Talent.
 They made it all the way to second place.
 They have won many awards for Mentalism and also the title Stage Magicians of the Year 2016, awarded by the Magic Castle.
 They have appeared in the stage production The Illusionists and have traveled the world mystifying audiences with their show The Clairvoyants.
 Their show is a thought-provoking display of mentalism and illusion.

 Ivan brings his special brand of illusion to Phoenix, which includes storytelling and live classical cello music.
 Ivan's shows have been described as intimate and theatrical.
 He is the winner of the season 3 finale of Penn and Teller's TV show "Fool Us".
-He strives to share messages about humanity and life with each of his carefully crafted pieces.
+If you miss him in Phoenix, check out his LA illusion show.

 Arizona may be a desert geographically but it is not a desert magically.
-With weekly illusion shows in multiple cities and regular traveling shows too, Phoenix has a long and rich magical future.
+With weekly illusion shows in multiple cities and regular traveling shows too, Phoenix magic shows have a long and rich magical future.